 Classical liberalism believes in individual liberties and rights.
 It is based on the idea of free will, that people are born equal with the right to make decisions without government intervention.
 It views government with suspicion, since history includes many examples of monarchs and leaders who limited citizens’ rights.
 Today, modern liberalism focuses on equality and supports government intervention in society and the economy if it promotes equality.
 Liberals expect government to provide basic social and educational programs to help everyone have a chance to succeed.

 Under socialism, the government uses its authority to promote social and economic equality within the country.
 Socialists believe government should provide everyone with expanded services and public programs, such as health care, subsidized housing and groceries, childhood education, and inexpensive college tuition.
 Socialism sees the government as a way to ensure all citizens receive both equal opportunities and equal outcomes.
 Citizens with more wealth are expected to contribute more to the state’s revenue through higher taxes that pay for services provided to all.
 Socialist countries are also likely to have higher minimum wages than non-socialist countries.

-The point where a person’s ideology falls on the spectrum gives us some insight to his or her opinions.
-Though people can sometimes be liberal on one issue and conservative on another, a citizen to the left of liberalism, near socialism, would likely be happy with the passage of the Raise the Wage Act of 2015, which would eventually increase the minimum wage from $7.25 to $12 an hour.
+The point where a person’s ideology falls on the spectrum gives us some insight to that person's opinions.
+Though people can sometimes be liberal on one issue and conservative on another, a citizen to the left of liberalism, near socialism, would likely be happy with the passage of the Raise the Wage Act of 2021, which would eventually increase the minimum wage from $7.25 to $15 an hour.
 A citizen falling near conservatism would believe the Patriot Act is reasonable, because it allows the FBI and other government agencies to collect data on citizens’ phone calls and social media communications to monitor potential terrorism (Figure 6.7).
 A citizen to the right of the spectrum is more likely to favor cutting social services like unemployment and Medicaid.